mghotbi/DspikeIn/README.md

 *Tetragenococcus halophilus* and *Dekkera bruxellensis* were selected as taxa to spike into gut microbiome samples based on our previous studies [WalkerLab](https://walkerlabmtsu.weebly.com/personnel.html).

-## Methodology

-### Growth of Stock Cell Suspensions
-- _**Tetragenococcus halophilus**_: Cultivated in tryptic soy broth.
-- _**Dekkera bruxellensis**_: Cultivated in potato dextrose broth.
-- Both microbial cultures were serially diluted, and optical density (OD) measurements were obtained using a ClarioStar plate reader.
-To obtain an aliquot and follow our procedure, please contact [Prof. Donnald Walker](mailto:Donald.Walker@mtsu.edu).

-### DNA Extraction

-- DNA was extracted using the Qiagen DNeasy Powersoil Pro Kit.
-- These DNA isolations served as standards to determine the appropriate spike-in volume of cells to represent 0.1-10% of a sample, as detailed in [Rao et al., 2021](https://www.nature.com/articles/s41586-021-03241-8).

----

 ## Bioinformatics and Downstream Analyses

 ### Gene Marker Analysis